ssuvarnamanu/ML-for-HAS/README.md

 ## Data preparation

-We provide the clean and labelled curated data as Excel sheets titled "Data for model" which includes all the experimental data used for model training.
-The file itself contains 4 tabs, with each tab corresponding to the experimental data from each of the active learning cycles.
+We provide the clean and labelled curated data as Excel sheets titled "PNNL data_FinalCurated.xlsx" which includes all the input features and target variables used for model training.

 ## Model training